Jubatian/rrpge-spec/specs/vid_arch.rst

 - Interlaced display generation is supported for standards requiring it
 - Accesses the 32 bit Peripheral bus

-To support the 4bit mode (640px width) the graphic display normally has to be clocked by twice the frequency of the main clock (except if it only supports interlaced modes).
+The graphic display normally has to be clocked by twice the frequency of the main clock (except if it only supports interlaced modes).

 Interlaced modes are implemented in a transparent way: they require the same programming from the user like non-interlaced modes.
 The only exception is